 Don’t Brush Too Vigorously

 Over-brushing can also be a problem, and it can lead to sensitive teeth and even cause gums to recede.
-Ask Dr. Tinkle on your next visit to show you how much pressure to exert when you brush, so you don’t end up being too hard on the delicate parts of your teeth, gums, and mouth.
+Ask Dr. Michelle on your next visit to show you how much pressure to exert when you brush, so you don’t end up being too hard on the delicate parts of your teeth, gums, and mouth.
 Dr. Tinkle could recommend softer bristles for your toothbrush or just help you try to improve your method to help alleviate any problems caused by any over-brushing activities.